SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 ## introduction

-Widget are not composed of one single element.
-If you want to have more complex bloc element, you'll need to combine them together.
-Each element can be build and inspected individually, which is good for development purpose.
-If you want to build a full graphical interface, you'll need to combine element with each others, or at at least add it to a *space*.
+Widgets aren't just simple components; they're complex assemblies of various elements.
+To create more intricate block elements, you'll need to blend them together seamlessly.
+Each element can be developed and examined independently, which is advantageous during the development phase.
+However, to construct a complete graphical interface, you'll need to seamlessly integrate these elements with each other or, at the very least, place them within a bloc *space*.

-Element in a bloc scene are added to each other, ending in a tree-like structure where parents and children can identify each other.
-Each element have its own visual properties, like background, border, geometry, etc. How all elements will end up showing depend of the graphical properties of each element, and how all of them are layout together.
+Element in a bloc scene are added to each other, ending in a tree-like structure where parents and children can identify each other, and each element being an instance of BlElement, the root element of Bloc..
+Each element have its own visual properties, like background, border, geometry, etc. The final appearance depends on the graphical properties of each element and how they're arranged together in the layout.

 ![multiple element](figures/multipleElements.png)

 ![element tree](figures/blelementtreestructure.png)

-Layout is one of fondamentals feature of *Bloc*.
-Instead of *drawing* your whole widget in a single method, it encourage you to build small element with specific geometry and visual properties and combine them using various layout strategy.
-The layout property define the visual agencement of the element and its children.
-It defines the position and size of child and grand-child elements within the parent.
-It can also have an impact on the size of the parent element.
+Layout constitutes a fundamental aspect of *Bloc*.
+Rather than constructing your entire widget within a single *drawing* method, it advocates for the creation of small elements with distinct geometries and visual attributes, which are then integrated using diverse layout strategies.
+The layout property determines the visual arrangement of the element and its descendants, specifying their positions and sizes within the parent container.
+Moreover, it may influence the dimensions of the parent element itself.

-Element are stored in a tree-like structure.
-Each element is an instance of *BlElement* the root element of Bloc.

 When defining layout, 2 parts must be combined to play together: *parent* and *children* elements.